dinhnn/openivr-code/zanzibar/trunk/README.txt

 =====================================================
-Readme for Zanzibar Speech Application Server v${project.version}
+Readme for Zanzibar open IVR v${project.version}
 =====================================================

 Overview
 --------
-This is the first release of the Zanzibar Speech Application Server.
+This is the first release of the Zanzibar Open Source IVR.
 Zanzibar provides the framwork to deploy and run speech applications.
 Zanzibar integrates with telphony platforms via SIP and RTP.
 Speech applications use mrcpv2 to obtain and use speech resources.
-You can write speech applications in java using the MRCP4j library or the higher level cairo-client speech library.
+You can write speech applications in java using the MRCP4j library or the cairo-client speech library.
 Zanzibar also provides the capability to deploy and run your speech applications using VoiceXML.